pingcap/docs/tidb-best-practices.md

     - Columns of the index have already met the query requirement.
 Assume that the `c` column on the `t` table has an index and the query is `select c from t where c > 10;`.
 At this time, all needed data can be obtained if you access the index.
 This situation is called `Covering Index`.
 But if you focus more on the query performance, you can put into index a portion of columns that do not need to be filtered but need to be returned in the query result, creating composite index.
 Take `select c1, c2 from t where c1 > 10;` as an example.
 You can optimize this query by creating composite index `Index c12 (c1, c2)`.

-    - The Primary Key of the table is integer.
-In this case, TiDB uses the value of Primary Key as row ID.
+    - The primary key of the table is integer.
+In this case, TiDB uses the value of the primary key as row ID.
 Thus, if the query condition is on Primary Key, you can directly construct the range of the row ID, scan the table data, and get the result.

 * Query concurrency